thunderbird/webext-docs/messages.rst

       .. api-member::
          :name: [``folderId``]
-         :type: (:ref:`folders.MailFolderId`, optional)
+         :type: (:ref:`folders.MailFolderId` or array of :ref:`folders.MailFolderId`, optional)

-         Returns only messages from the folder with the specified id.
+         Limits the search to the specified folder(s).
+Folders are searched in the specified order.
 The :permission:`accountsRead` permission is required.

       .. api-member::